 PRODUCT PHOTOGRAPHY PRICING

 Product Photography is a very diverse field.
 Our clients manufacture or distribute a wide variety of products, of all sizes, shapes and finishes.
 We photograph beautiful hand made jewelry, 50 gallon drums of concentrated, industrial desalination chemicals and everything in between, including beauty products in shiny bottles, electronics, chrome medical equipment, colorful clothing and sports footwear.
-Most of these products are photographed in our Pasadena studio, but some need to be photographed at our client's facility and others on location because of their size or our clients wish to place their products in the environment where they are used, we also photograph small products on table top set ups at our Pasadena studio.
+Many of these products are photographed in our Pasadena studio, some need to be photographed at our client's facility and others on location because of or our clients wish to place their products in the environment where they are used, we also photograph small products on table top set ups at our Pasadena studio.
 Food photography is always done on location.

-Because every client's product is different, with unique, often time-consuming challenges both in the studio and in the post production side, we quote every product assignment individually.
+Because every client's product is different, with unique, often time-consuming challenges both in the studio and in post production, we quote every product assignment individually.